samlader/gmux/README.md

 ##### Text Generation

-Templates support Local LLM-based text generation using the `ollama_chat` macro.
+Templates support local LLM-based text generation using the `ollama_chat` macro.

-This macro requires a local installation of [ollama](https://ollama.com/) and accepts two arguments:
+This macro requires an installation of [ollama](https://ollama.com/) and accepts two arguments:

 - `model`(name of the model, all available models can be found [here](https://ollama.com/library))
 - `prompt`(text prompt given to the model)